hakimiansh/Weather-APP/README.md

 By the Search and selected the required City, you will receive the current weather on this city and it;s weather within the upcoming 5 days.
 * Once you will add the first favority city, you will be able to see the favoites cities in the "Favorites" page", otherwise it will be without any content.
+* the favorite cities are saved on the localStorage.

 * Once you'll click on any favorite city, it's will return to the dashboard to show you the weather of selected city.
 * On the click of the button "F/C" , the celsius will change to fahrenheit in this page only.